move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

 During the transition from one year into the next, we tend to focus upon what's coming up in the new year.
-Planning ahead and creating goals is a great thing, and we can't forget to reflect on the previous year because we can learn from what's not working for us and what we can improve upon. *You can tailor this process to be a team reflection.
+Planning ahead and creating goals is a great thing, and we can't forget to reflect on the previous year because we can learn from what's not working for us, what is working well, and what we can improve upon.

 Taking time out to reflect is a simple, yet powerful practice that can support you to be at your personal best.
 You can reveal strengths and areas for improvement - learn from past experiences and course correct for the next time.

 To take yourself (or a team) through a reflection, you can ask yourself a series of simple questions.

 Possible areas of focus: Relationships, Health, Personal meaning/Purpose, Work, Collaboration, Society/Community/Planet, Mindset, Creativity, Lifelong Learning, Leadership, Profitability, etc...

 What didn't go well in 2019?
 What do I want to do differently and/or improve?

 What went well in 2019?
 What shall I continue to do/be?